Ahmed-Mabrouck/Native-Docker-Support-Using-WSL-No-Docker-Desktop-/README.md

 ....
 ````

-## 🔥 Congratulations, Now You Are Able to Use Docker Nateively in Your Windows Machine without Docker Desktop.
+## 🔥 Congratulations, Now You Are Able to Use Docker Natively in Your Windows Machine without Docker Desktop.

 ## ⭐ Bonus Part: Run Your WSL Machine on Your Windows Startup (Log On) to Match Native Experience